komalgill0310/digital_business_card/README.md

 ## Getting Started

-Follow these simple steps to get FlavrFindr up and running on your local machine:
+Follow these simple steps to get Digital Business Card up and running on your local machine:

 1. **Clone the Repository:**
    Open your terminal and run the following command to clone the repository to your local machine: